DevMountain/GitHub-Standard/README.md

 <br />

-Include a screenshot or giphy of the completed step in action.
+If you are able to provide a picture of how the front-end changed, include a screenshot or giphy after code solutions.
+Providing screenshots and/or giphies help the projects become more digestible for students.

 ## Step 2